⌥+⌃AltPlusCtrl

 Mute/unmuteCtrl+Shift+Down (varies by version)Cmd+Shift+DownMutes playback instantly without pausing the track, useful for a quick interruption where you want playback to keep its position rather than pausing and risking forgetting to resume.

-Toggle repeat modeCtrl+RCmd+RCycles through Spotify's three repeat states — off, repeat the whole queue, and repeat only the current track — in a single loop, useful for looping one song on repeat while studying a specific arrangement or lyric without needing to click the small repeat icon in the bottom bar repeatedly.
+Toggle repeat modeCtrl+RCmd+RCycles through Spotify's three repeat states — off, repeat the whole queue, and repeat only the current track — in a single loop, useful for looping one song while studying a specific arrangement or lyric.

 Search Library